-Whether you’re in sales, recruitment, marketing, or any other field, there are always times when you need to reach out to strangers to help you achieve your goals.
+Whether you’re in sales, recruitment, marketing, or any other field, there are times when you need to reach out to strangers to help you achieve your goals.

 To do that, you must know how to craft and send cold emails.

-Before we dive into our killer cold email subject line examples, let’s quickly define what a cold email is.
-Simply put, a cold email is an email you send to a person you don’t know.
-The purpose of this is to get the recipient to help you achieve a goal.
-The goal can be anything from making a sale to building backlinks to your website to recruitment and everything in between.
+The purpose is to get the recipient to help you achieve a particular goal.
+This goal can be anything from making a sale or building backlinks to your website to recruitment and everything in between.

 The key to a great cold email is that it must propose a transaction beneficial to both the sender and receiver.